Ceiling Fans vs. Air Conditioners

 The ceiling fan cost depends on several factors, including the speed of your fan, frequency of use, and electricity usage rate.
 As with any other electrical device, a ceiling fan’s power consumption is calculated by how many watts it uses.
 If you have a big fan that spins faster, it will consume more watts and increase your electricity bill.

-An average fan, operating for about eight hours each day, costs approximately $0.99 to $10.71 to run for 90 days.
-However, these numbers are bound to vary based on the fan motor, fan size, and fan speed.
+An average fan, operating for about eight hours daily, costs approximately $0.99 to $10.71 to run for 90 days.
+However, these numbers are bound to vary based on the fan motor, size, and speed.
 So, we’ve discussed the costs of running a DC motor and an AC motor ceiling fan separately.
 Let’s take a look!

-An average indoor fan with a DC motor usually has a blade size between 48 to 52 inches with a fan speed ranging from 3 to 5.
+An average indoor fan with a DC motor usually has a blade size between 48 and 52 inches and a fan speed ranging from 3 to 5.
 It also has a maximum power output of 58 watts.
-If your electrical usage rate is 25.6 cents/kWh, it’ll cost around $0.99 to run the fan all summer at a low speed for eight hours a day.
+If your electrical usage rate is 25.6 cents/kWh, it’ll cost around $0.99 to run the fan at a low speed for eight hours a day all summer.

 At the same time, if you choose to run the fan at a medium speed, ceiling fans consume $2.88 for the entire season.
-However, the cost will increase even further to around $5.04 if you run the energy-efficient fan at high speed.
+However, the cost will be around $5.04 if you run the energy-efficient fan at high speed.

-As the speed of the fan escalates, a corresponding increase in power consumption is observed, leading to higher electricity costs.
-So, even if your electricity usage rate and fan size remain constant, the fan speed and hourly usage change can impact the overall cost throughout the summer.
+As the fan’s speed escalates, a corresponding increase in power consumption is observed, leading to higher electricity costs.
+So, even if your electricity usage rate and fan size remain constant, the change in fan speed and hourly usage can impact the overall cost throughout the summer.

-For those with an AC fan, electricity costs might exceed those of DC fans, comparable to some ducted systems, even if your electricity usage rate stays the same at 25.6 cents/kWh.
+For those with an A.C. fan, electricity costs might exceed those of D.C. fans, comparable to some ducted systems, even if your electricity usage rate stays at 25.6 cents/kWh.
 Running an AC fan at a low speed for eight hours per day for a season (90 days) will cost around $3.15.

 On the other hand, the running cost will increase to $7.02 if you run the fan at a medium speed.
-At high speed, the running cost of the fan is maximum at $10.71, which makes it significantly expensive compared to a DC motor fan.
+At high speed, the running cost of the fan is a maximum of $10.71, which makes it significantly expensive compared to a DC motor fan.

 However, the discrepancy in running costs between AC and DC fans can be attributed to the fact that AC fans require more electricity.
 AC fans consume more power than DC fans, leading to higher running costs.
 So, always consider the possible running costs before installing a brand-new fan.